joanllenas/ts.data.json/assets/documents/v3-migration.md

 ## Deprecations

-You'll notice that there are a few deprecations.
-Basically some functions have a new name and the old name has been kept as an alias of the new function with a deprecation message.
+You'll notice a few deprecations.
+Some functions have been renamed, while their old names remain as aliases with deprecation warnings.

 ## Breaking Changes

 ### 1. All decoders are functions

-In v2, some decoders were variables and some were functions.
-In v3 all are functions.
+In v2, some decoders were variables, while others were functions.
+In v3, all are functions.
-Here's the list of the ones that have changed:
+Here’s a list of the ones that have changed:

 | v2 Decoder                            | v3 Decoder                              |
 | ------------------------------------- | --------------------------------------- |